Understanding CBT: Debunking Myths and Embracing Healing

 By Rebecca Cox | BABCP Accredited CBT Therapist, Bournemouth, Poole, Wimborne, Dorset & Online

 Cognitive Behavioural Therapy (CBT) is one of the most well-researched and widely used talking therapies in the UK.
 Despite its popularity, I often hear the same myths circulating.
-These misconceptions and assumptions can affect how people engage with therapy and can prevent them from engaging in the support needed to improve their mood.
+These misconceptions can affect how people engage with therapy and may prevent them from seeking the support they need to improve their mood.

 In this post, I will answer some of the most common CBT myths I hear, explain what CBT actually involves, and share what the research says.
 If you’ve ever wondered “Is CBT just positive thinking?” or “Will it work for me?”, read on.